-Whilst we already consider (c) and (d) as part of our due diligence process in the selection of certain financial products, (a) and (b) are new regulatory requirements and as such, at this stage, we expect that any disclosure made by the firms whose financial products we provide investment or insurance advice on will be high level.
-In the circumstances, whilst we will consider this information if/when it is published, it is too early for us to be able to determine how we might use that information in order to rank and/or select financial products in respect of which we provide investment or insurance advice.
+Whilst CPB already considers (c) and (d) as part of its due diligence process in the selection of certain financial products, (a) and (b) remain relatively new regulatory requirements and as such, at this stage, such disclosures made by the firms whose financial products it provides investment or insurance advice on have been high level only.
+In the circumstances, whilst CPB will consider this information if/when it is published more granularly, it is too early for CPB to be able to determine how it might use that information in order to rank and/or select financial products in respect of which it provides investment or insurance advice.

-- As a second phase of disclosure, we also expect that, in the future, firms will be required to disclose quantitative metrics against certain indicators in respect of the principal adverse sustainability impacts of their investment decisions.
-The precise scope of these indicators and disclosures has not been confirmed or embedded in legal requirements as at the date of this statement.
-In any event, it is anticipated that some of the data needed to make such disclosures may not be readily available at the time the second phase disclosures are made (for example, in respect of non-EU investee companies who are not required to make this information available).
-As such, we expect that firms’ positions in respect of the identification and prioritisation of adverse sustainability impacts will evolve rapidly over the next two years as the regulatory requirements are finalised and come into force, and the availability of data and methodologies to quantify adverse sustainability impacts improve.
+As a second phase of disclosure, from 30 June 2023, firms will be required to disclose quantitative metrics against certain indicators in respect of the principal adverse sustainability impacts of their investment decisions.
+Whilst the precise scope of these indicators and disclosures is embedded in legal requirements, as at the date of this statement this scope is undergoing EU regulatory review, and could therefore still change.
+Furthermore, some of the data needed to make such disclosures is not readily available (for example, in respect of non-EU investee companies who are not required to make this information available).
+As such, CPB expects that firms’ positions in respect of the identification and prioritisation of adverse sustainability impacts will evolve rapidly over the coming years as the legal requirements are likely further refined by EU legislators, and better embedded by firms, and the availability of data and methodologies to quantify adverse sustainability impacts improve.

-- In the circumstances, as noted above, we intend to keep a watching brief on the position and will update our approach to the consideration of sustainability impacts as the position evolves and further information is made available to us.
+In the circumstances, as noted above, CPB intends to keep a watching brief on the position and will update its approach to the consideration of sustainability impacts as the position evolves and further information is made available to CPB.

 Transparency of Remuneration Policies in Relation to the Integration of Sustainability Risks

-Citi’s governance structures, policies and processes serve employee, client and community needs, promote a culture of accountability and ethical conduct across the firm, and support our commitment to address global challenges through our core business.
+Citi’s governance structures, policies and processes serve employee, client and community needs, promote a culture of accountability and ethical conduct across the firm, and support Citi’s commitment to address global challenges through its core business.

 Citi is currently reviewing remuneration polices in line with relevant ESG requirements.